three5media/mfhu-hd-retexture/README.md

 ## Description

 I'm a README noob so please excus the mess.
 For the most part, this is pretty fresh build.
 About 95% of the textures in this project are straight upscales using different models in [Cupscale](https://github.com/n00mkrad/cupscale).
 The other 5% of textures were replacements of my own mixed in with some really good UI, area and environment textures from [MHFURemaster-VakSan](https://github.com/Klara-nihk/MHFURemaster-VakSan) and [MHFU-HD](https://github.com/grimmtusk/MHFU-HD), really just an utter fantastic job!!!
 The original owner of those textures went far beyond basic upscaling but I wanted a look closer resembling the original game, so I used basic texture upscaling tools for most areas and used others from MHFURemaster-VakSan to make it look nicer.

+## Download Size and Performance

+This is a pretty big retexture project.
+As of right now the download size is 1.82GB.
+That's how much space it will take up in your TEXTURES folder.

+On desktop I use a Surface Book 3 and it performs without issue.
+On Android, I run a Pixel 5 and get about a 2-3 second black screen between areas while the new textures load, as they load on the fly.
+You get used to it, mileage may vary.

 ## Asset Size